davidvuong/node-react-bp/README.md

 ## Resources

 There are some really great resources online.
-These are just a few of the resources I used to help create this project:
+There's a dump of most (of not all) of the resources I found useful when creating this boilerplate project:

 * https://github.com/airbnb/javascript/tree/master/react
 * https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree